OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

     - **Minimum** length of the passwords should be **enforced** by the application.
 Passwords **shorter than 8 characters** are considered to be weak ([NIST SP800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)).
     - **Maximum** password length should be **at least 64 characters** to allow passphrases ([NIST SP800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)).
 Note that certain implementations of hashing algorithms may cause [long password denial of service](https://www.acunetix.com/vulnerabilities/web/long-password-denial-of-service/).
 - Do not silently truncate passwords.
 The [Password Storage Cheat Sheet](Password_Storage_Cheat_Sheet.md#maximum-password-lengths) provides further guidance on how to handle passwords that are longer than the maximum length.
 - Allow usage of **all** characters including unicode and whitespace.
 There should be no password composition rules limiting the type of characters permitted.
+There should be no requirement for upper or lower case or numbers or special characters.
 - Ensure credential rotation when a password leak occurs, or at the time of compromise identification.
 - Include a password strength meter to help users create a more complex password and block common and previously breached passwords
     - [zxcvbn-ts library](https://github.com/zxcvbn-ts/zxcvbn) can be used for this purpose.